-2.2.5 Forms of delivery
+2.2.5 Forms of Delivery

+The TOE can be delivered:

+- in form of complete modules

+- with or without inlay mounting

-The TOE can be delivered in form of complete modules, with or without inlay mounting, in form of plain wafers or in any IC case (for example TSSOP28, VQFN32, VQFN40, CCS-modules, etc.) or in bare dies or whatever type of IC package or even in no package.
+- with or without inlay antenna mounting

+- in form of plain wafers

+- in any IC case (for example TSSOP28, VQFN32, VQFN40, CCS-modules, etc.)

+- in no IC case or IC package, simply as bare dies

+- or in whatever type of IC package

 The form of delivery does not affect the TOE security and it can be delivered in any type, as long as the processes applied and sites involved have been audited as compliant to the Common Criteria scheme.

-The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [12].
+The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [11].
 Nevertheless in both cases the TOE is finished and the extended test features are removed.
 In this document are always both cases mentioned to avoid incorrectness but from the security policy point of view the two cases are identical.

-The delivery to the software developer (phase 2 $\rightarrow$ phase 1) contains the development package and is delivered in form of documentation as described above, data carriers containing the tools and emulators as development and debugging tool.
+The delivery to the software developer (phase 2 \rightarrow phase 1) contains the development package and is delivered in form of documentation as described above, data carriers containing the tools and emulators as development and debugging tool.

-Part of the software delivery could also be the MAE and Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASHTM NVM.
+Part of the software delivery could also be the MAE and Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASH[TM] NVM.
 The download is only possible after successful authentication and the user software can also be downloaded in an encrypted way.
 In addition, the user is after he finalized the download and prior deliver to third party obligated to permanently lock further use of the Flash Loader (and MAE).
 Note that it depends on the procurement order, whether the MAE and Flash Loader program is present or not.

-More information on the forms of delivery of the TOE components is given in the confidential Security Target [10].
+More information on the forms of delivery of the TOE components is given in the confidential Security Target [9].

-2.2.6 Production sites
+2.2.6 Production Sites

-The TOE may be handled in different production sites but the silicon of this TOE is produced in dedicated production sites only.
+The TOE may be handled in different production sites but the silicon of this TOE is produced in one dedicated production site only.
 To distinguish the different production sites of various products in the field, this production site is coded into the Generic Chip Ident Mode (GCIM) data.
-The exact coding of the generic chip identification data is given in the confidential Security Target [10].
+The exact coding of the generic chip identification data is given in the confidential Security Target [9].

-Conformance Claims (ASE\CCL)
+3 Conformance Claims (ASE_CCL)